izgzhen/LC3-Hack/dev_log/log_asm.md

 I have written some regex for hex, bin, dec in 'transformer.py', But I still don't know the details of regex.
 I will write a better one when I get connected tomorrow.

 Not good enought, I haven't considered the negative number problem.
 I will take care of that tomorrow morning.
 I have to go to sleep now. :)

+# Dev Note 5:
+Rewrite the whole assembler:

+1. Use lexer and regex to parse & build symbol table
+2. Use symbol table to facilitate the pass 2nd.
+3. Maybe you can reuse the `Number` class in assembler?